mycrossbl.gif (957 bytes)

 My mother loved the Lord, and loved His written word.
 She read the Bible to us every night, and asked questions to make sure that we were paying attention.
 I loved the Lord, and His word, too.
 When I was about eight years old, I took a small New Testament that the Methodist "missionary ladies" had passed out at school, and sat under a shade tree while other children played, trying hard to understand what I was reading.
 I declared that someday I would be a preacher!
 I even dreamed about preaching worldwide!

 I agonized about becoming a Christian from the age of 10, and was finally baptized at age 13.
 I started preaching at age 16, in 1968, in the little town of Martin, Kentucky, where I graduated high school as salutatorian.
-We met in a church building perched on the side of a small hill.
+We met in a building perched on the side of a small hill.

-At age 20, I married an 18-year-old Christian girl by the name of Debra Lynn McCarty.
-(As of the date of this writing, we have been married for 33 years.)
-We assembled at my mother's house on Sunday for church assembly.
-When our first child was about to be born, my wife said that she would be more comfortable raising her in a "regular" congregation.
-We found a little congregation in Westwood, Kentucky, that had been "disfellowshipped" by the preacher who had thrown my family out of his local congregations.
+We found a little congregation in Westwood, Kentucky, that had been "disfellowshipped" by the same preacher who had thrown my family out of his local congregations.
 They allowed me to teach and preach there.
-I preached as much as I could there, and other places, over the next several decades.
 After about a year, we moved to Lexington, Kentucky, for three years.
 We were not happy in the city, and had decided to move back to Greenup County.
-A few weeks before we moved, a former University of Kentucky ball player was found dead, and stuffed into the trunk of a car, in our apartment complex, just around the corner from us--just about 50 yards, or thereabouts, from our apartment.
-We moved back.
+A few weeks before we moved, a former University of Kentucky ball player was found dead, and stuffed into the trunk of a car, in our apartment complex, just around the corner from us -- just about 50 yards, or thereabouts, from our apartment.
+We knew that it was time to go.

 For 27 years, I worked fulltime in purchasing and inventory control for several different companies, usually on salary, often long days with little pay.
 But the Lord gave us what we needed.
 We reared two daughters and a son in the Lord.
-They all became Christians.
+They all became believing, baptized Christians.
 I preached on weekends, and sometimes taught in midweek Bible studies.

-After 27 years of purchasing and inventory control, I was out of work and unable to find work in my field.
-The jobs were there, but I just couldn't get hired.
-My age, perhaps.
-I took a job as Office Manager for a small, local Internet Service Provider.
-Later, I also took over much of the technical maintenance for that company, as well.
-It was there that I began to dream of an Internet site to reach Christians around the world, and the Lord allowed me to contemplate the Christian Universe.
-I enrolled in technical college while in my late 40s, and earned a technical degree in computer networking.
+While there, I began to dream of an Internet site to reach Christians around the world, and the Lord allowed me to contemplate the Christian Universe.
+I enrolled in a community college while in my late 40s, and earned a technical degree in computer networking.
 I studied Web page design and development on my own, and learned enough HTML to start a free site on GeoCities.
 After they started shutting my site down periodically because it was "receiving too many visits" (the free site was a way to hook people into buying a site with them), my employer allowed me to start a free site on his Web servers.

-Someone else registered the Christian Universe domain name (I have long suspected that they did it to stop me from using it!), but they never put up a Web site.
+Someone else registered the Christian Universe domain name -- I have long suspected that they did it to stop me from using it -- but they never put up a Web site.
 After four years, I was finally able to secure the domain name.
 I transferred my Web site to the domain name, www.christianuniverse.com.

 Bernie Parsons